 track and trace Covid-19 symptoms, while the Covid-19 epidemic is ongoing;

+maintain relations with trade unions;

+maintain and monitor IT equipment and accounts;

 maintain and promote equality and diversity in the workplace.

 Some special categories of personal data, such as information about health or medical conditions, is processed to carry out employment law obligations (such as those inrelation to employees with disabilities).
 Moreover, LSE may also process other special categories of personal data, such as information about ethnic origin, sexual orientation, health or religion or belief, which is done for the purposes of equal opportunities monitoring only and to provide anonymised statistical reports.